gqa-ood/GQA-OOD/README.md

 ### Abstract ###

   *Visual Question Answering (VQA) models are notorious for their tendency to rely on dataset biases.
-The large and unbalanced diversity of questions and concepts involved in VQA and the lack of high standard annotated data tend to prevent models from learning to \say{reason}, leading them to perform \say{educated guesses} instead, relying on specific training set statistics, which is not helpful for generalizing to real world scenarios.*
+The large and unbalanced diversity of questions and concepts involved in VQA and the lack of high standard annotated data tend to prevent models from learning to reason, leading them to perform educated guesses instead, relying on specific training set statistics, which is not helpful for generalizing to real world scenarios.*

   *In this paper, we claim that the standard evaluation metric, which consists in measuring the overall in-domain accuracy is misleading.
 Questions and concepts being unequally distributed, it tends to favor models which exploit subtle training set statistics.*